 Think of A2A as HTTP for AI agents: a universal protocol for agent-to-agent communication across organizational boundaries.

-While MCP handles vertical integration (agent-to-tool), A2A handles horizontal communication (agent-to-agent).
-This is a fundamentally different problem.
+While MCP handles vertical integration (agent-to-tool), the MCP vs A2A distinction becomes clear when you see A2A handling horizontal communication (agent-to-agent).
 When two agents need to collaborate on a task, they need to discover each other’s capabilities, negotiate task delegation, share context, and coordinate execution, all without sharing internal state.

 A2A introduces Agent Cards: structured JSON documents that define each agent’s capabilities, endpoints, authentication methods, and supported protocols.
 Agent Cards work like a service mesh for AI agents: they allow a client agent to discover what other agents can do and how to communicate with them, without knowing anything about their internal implementation.